johnsosc/626finalproj/README.md

 ### Pick Up Zone ID Analysis
 * In both the morning and evening commutes, green taxi had fewer trip instances than the yellow taxi service.
+* The list below represents 75% of the yellow and green pick up zone data
 * Below is a descriptive list of the top 30 most active pick up zones for yellow and green taxi during the evening and morning commutes.

 Green Taxi | Yellow Taxi |